-A semester of sixteen (16) weeks, may consist of four (4) consecutive four (4) week terms or two (2) consecutive eight (8) week terms or one (1) consecutive sixteen (16) week semester of instruction.
+A semester of sixteen (16) weeks, may consist of four consecutive 4-week terms, two consecutive 8-week terms, or one consecutive sixteen-week semester of instruction.

-- 100% of Tuition Assistance (TA) received will be returned if the student withdraws prior to the first week of class. - 75% of TA received will be returned if the student withdraws during the first week of the payment period. - • 50% of TA received will be returned if the student withdraws during the second week of the payment period. - 25% of TA received will be returned if the student withdraws during the third week of the payment period. - No TA received will be returned if the student withdraws during the fourth week of the payment period.
+100% of Tuition Assistance (TA) received will be returned if the student withdraws prior to the first day of class or within the first week with no attendance.

+- 75% of TA received will be returned if the student withdraws during week 1 of a 4-week course, weeks 1-2 of an 8-week course, or weeks 1-4 of a 16-week course during the payment period. - 50% of TA received will be returned if the student withdraws during week 2 of a 4-week course, weeks 3-4 of an 8-week course, or weeks 5-8 of a 16-week course during the payment period. - 25% of TA received will be returned if the student withdraws during week 3 of a 4-week course, weeks 5-6 of an 8-week course, or weeks 9-12 of a 16-week course during the payment period. - No TA received will be returned if the student withdraws during week 4 of a 4-week course, weeks 7-8 of an 8-week course, or weeks 13-16 of a 16-week course during the payment period.